Dominic Lee: Ladies' night

-In 2016, he was nominated by the Liberal Party to run in the 2016 Hong Kong legislative election in New Territories East with the support of incumbent legislator and party honorary chairman James Tien.
-However, the Liberal party ticket narrowly missed out on winning the seat.
+Same-sex marriage

 In 2018, Lee claimed that civil unions and gay marriage will “encourage” people to adopt LGBTQ lifestyles in response to Hong Kong Court of Final Appeal's ruling which stated that spousal visas may be granted to same-sex couples in civil unions.

-In the 2019 District Council elections, Lee narrowly lost his District Council seat in Yau Yat Tsuen to independent barrister Lau Wai-chung by 96 votes.
+New People's Party and Civil Force

 While an active member of the Liberal Party, Lee ran for the 2020 primary of the New People's Party for the Legislative Council election in the New Territories East constituency.
 As a result, his membership with the Liberal Party was revoked by party leader Felix Chung.
 Later that night, Lee announced his resignation as the member of Liberal Party and joined New People's Party and Civil Force, a district-based political coalition that was established in 2014 by Chairperson of the New People's Party, Regina Ip Lau Suk-yee.